 This pepita crusted salmon recipe is fast and easy with minimal ingredients.
-A fresh salmon filet is topped with dijon mustard and coated in crushed pumpkin seeds for a healthy and Whole30 fish recipe.
+Fresh salmon fillet is topped with dijon mustard, and coated in crushed pumpkin seeds for a delicious healthy salmon salmon!

 Pepita Crusted Salmon